allicodi/drotr/README.md

 ## Usage:

-Suppose we have a dataset `df` consisting of continuous or binary outcome variable `Y`, baseline covariates `W`, and binary treatment variable `W`.
+Suppose we have a dataset `df` consisting of continuous or binary outcome variable `Y`, baseline covariates `W`, and binary treatment variable `A`.
 We want to estimate an optimal treatment rule (OTR) based on a subest of covariates `Z`. `Y` may also contain missing data.

 ```R